 - Gavre outsole featuring heavy outer lugs and pentagonal center lugs

-- Constructed from sturdy full-grain leather and Cordura
+- Constructed from sturdy full-grain waterproof leather and Cordura Textile

 Danner is yet another brand that demands attention, and once they have it, you can bet they’re keeping it.
 With an existing line of boots suitable for only the most serious hunters, Danner defies expectations with the High Ground hunting boots.
 Here’s what makes it so highly rated.

-Staying in line with the boot’s ruggedness is its extremely strong outsole, which is made from durable Vibram rubber.
-The tread style features pentagonal center lugs, which, together with the heavy outer lugs, allow you to keep your balance while hunting.
+Staying in line with the boot’s ruggedness is its extremely strong outsole, which is made from durable Vibram rubber to give you maximum protection.
+The tread style on the rubber sole features pentagonal center lugs, which, together with the heavy outer lugs, allow you to keep your balance while hunting.

 But it’s not just a sturdy body that makes for a good hunting boot.
-No, this boot is also equipped with a dependable Gore-Tex liner, which makes it fully waterproof.
+No, these upland game boots are also equipped with a dependable Gore-Tex liner, which makes it fully waterproof.
 Not just that, but you’ll also enjoy the experience of wearing a breathable pair of boots that allow sweat moisture and vapor out, keeping your feet dry and fresh.

 3. Irish Setter Men's 838 Upland Hunting Boot

-- Equipped with Goodyear welt construction and EVA footbed
+- Equipped with Goodyear welt construction and lightweight EVA footbed

 - UltraDry waterproofing system and nylon lining together keep your feet dry and fresh